 Target group

-- As applicant: German export firms
+- as applicant: German export companies

-- As beneficiaries of the Counter-Guarantee:
+- as beneficiaries of the Counter-Guarantee:

-- German banks / surety companies
+German credit institutions / surety insurers

 Special features